hernanmp/hernanmp.github.io/index.md

 I am  a Tenure-track Assistant Professor in the [Department of Statistics at University of California, Los Angeles](http://statistics.ucla.edu/).
 Previously,  from  July,  2017 to June, 2019, I was Neyman Visiting Assistant Professor in the [Department of Statistics at University of California, Berkeley](http://statistics.berkeley.edu/).
 Before that, I earned a  Ph.D. in statistics at [The University of Texas at Austin](https://stat.utexas.edu/) in May 2017 under the supervision of  [Prof. James Scott](http://jgscott.github.io/).
 My undergraudate degree was a B.S in Mathematics completed at [CIMAT](https://www.cimat.mx/en) (in Mexico) in April 2013, advised by [Prof. Daniel Hernandez-Hernandez](https://www.cimat.mx/~dher/).
-In 2026, I was awarded the  **CAREER award from the National Science Foundation**.
+In 2026, I received the **National Science Foundation CAREER Award** for the project “CAREER: Theory and Methods for Nonparametric Estimation with Neural Networks” (NSF Award No. 2541747)

 My  research interests  include:
 - High-dimensional and nonparametric statistics